EOSIO/eos/docs/cleos/command-reference/system/system-bidnameinfo.md

----
-title: "bidnameinfo"
+## Description

-excerpt: "Returns data about a particular name and it's bidding status"
+Returns data about a particular name and it's bidding status
----

 ## Positionals
 * `name` _TEXT_  - The name to lookup